 Sausage, bacon, potatoes, and onion.
 This slow cooker spin on Irish Dublin coddle is definitely hearty yet also whole30 and paleo compliant.
 You can serve this St. Patrick’s Day recipe for breakfast, lunch or dinner.

 When you think of a St. Patrick’s Day recipe, what do you think of?
 Corned beef & cabbage, right?
 I’ll be sharing with you different Irish recipes.
 Don’t get me wrong, you are going to see some sort of corned beef recipe out of me as well.
 And yes, St. Patrick’s Day is still a couple of weeks away I know.
 I want you to have these recipes on-hand prior to the holiday so you can properly plan.
 First up is Dublin Coddle.

-This is SSSSOOOO easy to make.
-You can eat this for breakfast (see bottom of this post), lunch or dinner.
+If you don’t eat pork, use turkey or chicken bacon and sausage.
+I cut my bacon in half, you can even go a bit further and chop it into 1-inch pieces.
+I also ended up slicing up my sausages.
 In the past I have added 1 lb carrots to this recipe as well.
 Since the bacon and sausage are both partially cooked before you add them to the slow cooker, this meal cooks fast.
-You just need a couple of hours on HIGH.
+You just need a couple of hours.

 - 1 lb sausage

 - 1 garlic cloves, minced